GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 In addition to this, a simple mapping file has also been created (`11.data_presentation/coverage/mapping_file.txt`).
 This is a tab-delimited file listing each sample ID in the first column, and the sample "Group" in the second column (*Group_A*, *Group_B*, and *Group_C*).
 This grouping might represent, for example, three different sampling sites that we want to compare between.
 If you had other data (such as environmental measures, community diversity measures, etc.) that you wish to incorporate in other downstream analyses (such an fitting environmental variables to an ordination) you could also add new columns to this file and load them at the same time.

-*NOTE: It is usually necessary to normalise coverage values based on sample depth.
-For example, by normalising all coverages for each sample based on either minimum or average library size (the number of sequencing reads per sample).
-In this case, the mock metagenome data we have been working with were already of equal depth, and so we will omit any normalisation step here.
-But this would not be the case with your own sequencing data sets.*
+*NOTE: As discussed in the [coverage and taxonomy section exercises](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day3/ex11_coverage_and_taxonomy.md), it is usually necessary to normalise coverage values across samples based on equal sequencing depth.
+This isn't necessary with the mock metagenome data we're working with, but if you include this step in your own work you would read the **normalised** coverage tables into the steps outlined below.*

 ---